1. Crust Bakery, Victoria

 Photo, Rocket Bakery and Fresh Food.

-is located in a three-story heritage building in downtown St. John’s.
+The retro-style bakery is located in a three-story heritage building in downtown St. John’s.
 The first floor of the building houses the dine-in and take-out area, the second houses the Rocket Bakery (where they make everything) and the third floor houses Rocket Room, an event space catered by Rocket Food that also serves as a community hub for local musicians and artists.

 Must try: Signature cakes.
 Made fresh daily, and available whole or by the slices these cakes have been on the menu since day one.